Wendy Williams’ Husband, Kevin Hunter, Got Mistress Pregnant Twice Before, Per ‘Radar’

-Wendy Williams’ husband, Kevin Hunter, allegedly got his mistress of ten years pregnant twice before she reportedly gave birth to their child last week.
+Wendy Williams’ husband, Kevin Hunter, allegedly got his mistress of 10 years pregnant twice before she reportedly gave birth to their child last week.

-According to Radar Online, Wendy Williams is said to be struggling with the allegations that her husband, Kevin Hunter, has been cheating on her with his rumored longtime mistress, Sharina Hudson, and that they allegedly welcomed their first child together.
+According to Radar Online, Wendy Williams is said to be struggling with the allegations that her husband has been cheating on her with his rumored longtime mistress, Sharina Hudson, and that they allegedly welcomed their first child together.

-Sources tell the outlet that Sharina got pregnant by Kevin twice in the past ten years that they have been together, but that she had abortions to terminate both of those pregnancies.
+Sources tell the outlet that Sharina got pregnant by Kevin twice in the past 10 years that they have been together, but that she had abortions to terminate both of those pregnancies.
 However, this time around it was a different story.
 Hudson reportedly wanted to keep the child, whom she welcomed only days ago.

 “Sharina terminated both pregnancies.
 The last one was in 2013,” a source told the outlet.
 “It’s astonishing that Kevin could go behind Wendy’s back for more than a decade,” the insider added.